The BEST tender and rich Vegan Coffee Cake! This cinnamon coffee cake is easy to make and beloved by any crowd.

-But then, the other day when out for breakfast and so hungry from that morning’s run that I couldn’t think straight (or maybe, I was thinking the straightest that I’ve thought in a while…) I ordered the restaurant’s healthy vegan coffee cake while grabbing breakfast at my favorite neigbhorhood brunch spot.
+But then, the other day when out for breakfast and so hungry from that morning’s run that I couldn’t think straight (or maybe, I was thinking the straightest that I’ve thought in a while…) I ordered vegan coffee cake while grabbing breakfast at my favorite neigbhorhood brunch spot.

 “Would you like it before or with your meal?”
 My waitress asked.

 When the coffee cake came out all the memories came flooding back.
 Of the time I made it for a party and the flaky crumb surprised us all.
 Of the weekend brunches that it filled in all the cracks from the night before.
 The reminder that something so unsuspecting can leave such a mark.

 Satiated and lost in reverie, I didn’t have much appetite left to address my meal by the time it came out.
 But, by the time I was half-way home from breakfast, I had already planned out recreating a coffee cake at home.
 After all, I couldn’t let too much time pass before I saw it again.

 Table of contents

 - This vegan cinnamon streusel coffee cake is...

 - How to make this vegan coffee cake recipe: